 In accord with PBP the predominant vegetation class has been determined for a distance of at least 140 m from boundary of the proposed development.
 The predominant vegetation and effective slope assessments are shown in Table 1.

 Much of the surrounding land is subject to existing or future residential subdivision as shown in Figure 2.

-To the east is managed land and the land to the west been cleared to facilitate Stage 1 and is managed land.
+To the east is managed land with residential dwellings having recently been constructed.